Teach Beside Me

 Or, maybe just find one or two good like-minded friends who can help you along the way.

 5. Learn about your local state homeschooling laws.
 The state laws and country laws all vary, so you will have to do a little bit of research and studying.
-You can research that on the Homeschool Legal Defense website.
+Reach out to your local school district.
+You can research local state’s homeschooling requirements and regulations on the Home School Legal Defense Association (HSLDA) website.
 I wrote about Homeschooling in Utah on my site.

 6. Research and choose your curriculum options or style of schooling.
-Read my Quick Guide to Choosing a Homeschool Curriculum book for tips!
+Read my Quick Guide to Choosing a Homeschool Curriculum book for tips to help you plan your homeschool year and make your choices.

 There are so many great options for homeschool curriculum.
 From online homeschool curriculum to scripted lesson plans that walk you through all of it.
 You can just get some books and start reading.
 You can make it look like school at home, our you can do it unschooling style.